 Test cases, the last part of the task creation interface, is where you determine inputs that will be run against your Candidates’ code submissions.
 You can choose between two types - Example and Correctness.
 Example test cases are shown to the Candidate before submission.
 They are useful when it comes to making sure that the solution works as expected.
 Therefore it is recommended to add between one and three of them in order to improve Candidates’ experience and the task’s clarity.
 Example test cases are not part of the assessment, which means that your Candidates’ solutions will not receive any points for returning correct outputs for them (the reason being that it is fairly easy to write a solution that produces a specific output for a specific input).
 All the Example test cases should be explained in the Task description.
 Correctness test cases are hidden from the Candidate and they determine the final score.
 They should be different from Example test cases.
 The percentage of correctness test cases for which a solution is returning an expected value (as defined via Reference solution) is the percentage score of a Candidate on the task.
 The acceptable minimum number of Correctness test cases is four, but it is recommended to prepare more than that - it will result in a better distribution of Candidates’ scores and provide more detailed information about the solution.

-Integer, array of integers, string and array of strings are the types of allowed input data for both Example and Correctness test cases.
+Integer, array of integers, string, array of strings, boolean and array of boolenas are the types of allowed input data for both Example and Correctness test cases.
 One test case can contain multiple values divided by a comma.
 No special formatting is needed if you want to use an integer.
 Arrays of integers should be put in brackets [ ], and strings in quotation marks ““.

 For example, in order to create a Correctness test case that contains an integer 1, an array of integers 1, 2 and 3 as well as a string “one”, you need to set it as follows: